VIC.GOV.AU | Policy and Advisory Library

 • All school councils have the authority to develop dress codes for their students, should they choose to do so.

-• School councils must work with their school communities in developing and reviewing dress codes.
+• School councils must work with their school communities when developing and reviewing dress codes.

 • School councils are responsible for deciding on arrangements for the supply of school uniform items.